jimmy-little/jimmy-little.github.io/_posts/writing/2019-01-30-apple-watch-faces-2019-edition.md

  - Top right is the built in timer.
 I use timers a lot, and being able to jump to the app to start one, then see the progress on the watch face, is handy.

- - Subdial Top is Calendar.
+ - Subdial top is Calendar.
 Again, I use a couple different calendar apps ([Fantastical][fant], [Calendars5][cal5]) to actually use my calendars, but the first party complication is nicer for me.
  - Subdial left are my Activity Rings
  - Subdial right is Walkie Talkie.
 It seemed silly at first, but my wife and I use the crap out of this living in a three story townhouse.
  - Subdial bottom is [Drafts 5][drafts].
 It's basically a hotkey to dictate a note into Drafts that I'll deal with later.